 Singleton, Rossiand and Wolfe et al. used the Folin-Ciocalteu reagent to evaluate the total phenolics in orange peel and pulp powder samples [28,29].
 Results are presented as equivalents and gallic acid (GAE).
-Utilizing the assay described by Lichtenthaler [30], the sum carotenoids in the 80% acetone extract were calculated and expressed as g of carotenoid/g of dry extract.
-Utilizing the colorimetric technique established by Zhishen et al. [31], the value of total flavonoids was calculated and represented as mg of carechin equivalent, CAE, per g of dry extract as follow:
+Utilizing the assay described by Lichtenthaler [30], the sum carotenoids in the 80% acetone extract were calculated and represented as g of dry extract/g of carotenoid.
+Utilizing the colorimetric technique established by Zhishen et al. [31], the value of total flavonoids was calculated and represented as Milligrams of catechin equivalent (CAE) per gram of dried extract as follows:

-$Y = 0.0003x - 0.0117, r^2 = 0.9827), mg \ of \ CA/g \ of \ dehydrated \ extract$
+$Y = (0.0003x - 0.0117, r^2 = 0.9827), mg of CA/g of dehydrated extract$